krishnact/projects/jipstackexample/Readme.md

 fe80:0:0:0:6ef0:49ff:fe0e:b2c3 		6c-f0-49-0e-b2-c3
 ```
 ## config.properties
-This file has configuration variable for configuring JipStack.
+This file has configuration variables for configuring JipStack.
 Additional configuration values to configure your app can also be added in this file if needed.
 A Sample is shown below.
 ```
 # MAC address of the Ethernet adapter
 MY_LOCAL_ETHERNET_ADDRESS=00-24-D7-7B-2D-B4